input-output-hk/peras-design/src/Peras/Chain.lagda.md

  * The tip of this chain is the head of `blocks`
  * The set of "pending" votes, eg. which have not been included in a `Block`.

+TODO: consider an association list for the votes
 ```agda
 record Chain : Set where
   constructor MkChain